syspimp/deploy-workshop-workstation/README.md

 # What

-This will '''deploy a workstation ready to deploy workshops via cli or ansible tower''' in your aws account.
+This will **deploy a workstation ready to deploy workshops via cli or ansible tower** in your aws account.
 It will setup a vpc, subnet, ssh keys, dns records, launch a new workstation running the latest Ansible Automation Platform/Tower, setup Job Templates for the ansible/workshops, and auto-deploy the workshop for you.
 Log into AAP/Tower to get the urls for your project.
 You can also deploy workshops on the command line.

 It takes 5 mins worth of work to have a fully usable AAP/Tower.